DA-JuanGarcia/Projects/EDA_GooglePlay/README.md

 # What I Did
 - Imported raw CSV into PostgreSQL
-- Cleaned text, numeric, and date fields using SQL
+- Cleaned text, numeric and date fields using SQL
 - Removed unwanted characters and blank spaces
 - Converted sizes (KB → MB) and prices to numeric
 - Standardized NULL values